Welcome to the Clear Light Door - Tree of Life game

 Astrological/elemental association: Venus

-Queen Of Cups
+Queen Of Pentacles

 This card is associated with the sephira of binah and the world of the supernatural.

-Astrological/elemental association: Double Water
+Astrological/elemental association: Water Earth

 Origin:

-Astrological/elemental association: Mercury
+Astrological/elemental association: Gemini

 Origin:

-Astrological/elemental association: Air
+Astrological/elemental association: Leo

-Astrological/elemental association: Fire Air
+Astrological/elemental association: Air Fire

 Origin:

-Astrological/elemental association: Aries
+Astrological/elemental association: Moon

 Email Feedback Form